How Do I Ask For Help When I Need Someone To Talk To?

 If you are not someone experiencing these crises but know someone who is, you can still contact these hotlines for support and guidance.

-Getting professional mental help support
+Getting professional mental health support for a variety of reasons

 If you are considering meeting with a therapist, do not hesitate to make an appointment with an in-person or online therapist.
 With mental health therapy, you will not only have support and help that you need, but you can also learn strategies to improve the way you manage the challenges that life gives you.